tech-otaku/menu-bar-clock/README.md

 The additional keys are `Show24Hour`, `ShowAMPM`, `ShowDayOfMonth`, `ShowDayOfWeek` and `ShowSeconds`.

-Prior to Big Sur, only the `DateFormat` key need be set using a single `defaults write` command.
+Prior to macOS 11 Big Sur, only the `DateFormat` key need be set using a single `defaults write` command.
 Now, multiple `defaults write` commands are required to set the `DateFormat` key together with the 5 additional keys.

 <br />

 ### *24-Hour Time* Option

 This option can be found in System Preferences > Language & Region > General and may override the keys `Show24Hour` and `ShowAMPM` depending on their values.
 It is also used to format the display of dates and times in the Finder.
-This option exists in Catalina too, but doesn't appear to assert the same control as it does in Big Sur.
+This option exists in Catalina too, but doesn't appear to assert the same control as it does in macOS 11 Big Sur or later.

 While this option can be checked or unchecked from within System Preferences, it can be toggled from the command line using the `AppleICUForce12HourTime` key in the `.GlobalPreferences` domain.